Nicolas Restif de la Bretonne: Assessment

-He and the Marquis de Sade maintained a mutual hate, while he was appreciated by Benjamin Constant and Friedrich von Schiller and appeared at the table of Alexandre Balthazar Laurent Grimod de La Reynière, whom he met in 1782.
+He and the Marquis de Sade maintained a mutual contempt, while he was appreciated by Benjamin Constant and Friedrich von Schiller and dined with Alexandre Balthazar Laurent Grimod de La Reynière, whom he met in 1782.

 Jean François de La Harpe nicknamed him "the Voltaire of the chambermaids".

-He was rediscovered by the Surrealists in the early 20th century.
+His work was republicized by the Surrealists during the early 20th century.

-He is also noted for his advocacy of communism, indeed the term first made its modern appearance (1785) in his book review of Joseph-Alexandre-Victor Hupay de Fuveau who described himself as "communist" with his Project for a Philosophical Community.
+He is noted also for his advocacy of communism, indeed the term first made its modern appearance (1785) in his book review of Joseph-Alexandre-Victor Hupay de Fuveau who described himself as "communist" with his Project for a Philosophical Community.

-The author Mario Vargas Llosa has a chapter on Rétif in his novel The Notebooks of Don Rigoberto.
+The author Mario Vargas Llosa has a chapter on Restif in his novel The Notebooks of Don Rigoberto.

-The French novelist Catherine Rihoit made Restif de la Bretonne a major character in her 1982 novel La Nuit de Varenne.
-It was made into a film in the same year, a French-Italian production called either La Nuit de Varennes (French title, in English, That Night in Varennes) or Il mondo nuovo (Italian title, in English, The New World).
+The French novelist Catherine Rihoit made Restif de la Bretonne a major character of her 1982 novel La Nuit de Varenne.
+It was made into a movie during the same year, a French-Italian production named La Nuit de Varennes (French title, in English, That Night in Varennes) or Il mondo nuovo (Italian title, in English, The New World).
 Jean-Louis Barrault played Restif.
-The film also had Marcello Mastroianni as Casanova and Harvey Keitel as Thomas Paine.
+The movie also had Marcello Mastroianni as Casanova and Harvey Keitel as Thomas Paine.

+In his analysis of the satirical poem "Ode To Buggers," David M. Halperin suggested that Restif's writing may have drawn from internal conflicts surrounding his sexuality.
+There is much scholarly debate concerning the veracity of this conclusion.

-Rétif was a "pornographer" in the modern sense of the word, being a writer of graphic depictions of sex.
+Restif was a "pornographer" in the modern sense of the word, being a writer of graphic depictions of sex.
 However, he was also a "pornographer" in the Ancient Greek sense of the word, as he wrote about the day-to-day life of prostitutes, and concerned himself with their well-being.
 It was the latter definition which he accepted as the rightful use of the word.